C2 German Language Course: Face-to-face or online

 Your level of German language is now at a stage where you can attend meetings, for example an ‘Anmeldung’ application, in German, and go about your daily life using your new second language.

-If you have spent some time in Germany and experienced the language and culture as a local, you can then move on to a C2 German Course and learn the following grammar topics:
+If you have spent some time in Germany and experienced the language and culture as a local, you can then move on to a C2 German Course face-to-face or online and learn the following grammar topics:

 What will I learn in a C2 German course?